 - Make normal progress towards completing the course of study, by completing studies before the expiration of the program completion date on Form I-20.

-- Keep Form I-20 valid by following proper procedures for extension of stay.
+- Keep Form I-20 valid by following proper procedures for:

 - Abide by the F-1 grace period rules.

 - Report a change of address to the DSO within 10 days of the change, so that SEVIS can be updated.

 - Abide by rules requiring disclosure of information and prohibition on criminal activity.

 - Abide by any special requirements, such as Special Registration requirements.

 - Not work, either on or off-campus, unless specifically authorized under the regulations at 8 C.F.R. § 214.2(f)(9) or § 214.2(f)(10)-(12)

 - Abide by the aggregate unemployment rules while on post-completion OPT